kconger/MiSTer_web2rgbmatrix/README.md

 **rgbmatrix SD Card Setup**

 Format an SD card as FAT and copy the "gifs" folder to its root.
-The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) project has a nice set of animated GIFs you can use as well.
+The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) and [the pixelcade art repo](https://github.com/alinke/pixelcade) projects have some nice animated GIFs you can use as well.
+Animated GIFs can be organized separately in a folder called "agifs" at the root of the SD card using the same organization structure seen in the "gifs" folder.
 GIFs must be 128x32px and the file names must match the core name exactly, ie. Minimig.gif

 **Assembly**

-Wiring should look like the following and the enclosure is up to you.
-Details on the enclosure can be found [here](docs/Enclosure.md).
+The wiring should look like the following and the enclosure is up to you.
+Details on my enclosure can be found [here](docs/Enclosure.md).
 ![matrix_rear_open](docs/images/matrix-rear-open.jpg "matrix_rear_open")
 ![matrix_off](docs/images/matrix-off.jpg "matrix_off")
 ![matrix_rear](docs/images/matrix-rear.jpg "matrix_rear")